GraniteMask/Optimisation-of-CCGT/README.md

 # Optimisation-of-CCGT

-This project aims to optimise the the effeciency of Combined Cycle Gas Turbine (CCGT) by improving certain factors.
+This project aims to optimise the efficiency of Combined Cycle Gas Turbine (CCGT) by improving certain factors.

 ### Software used : SIMULINK